 - No wifi: talking of paper maps, make sure you do not rely on wifi to go around.
 Officially there are two free city wifi systems you can join but they do not work.
 No reason, they just don’t!

 - Rubbish.
 Rome lately had a lot of management problems and this included waste disposal.
 It is a shame, Romans are themselves disgusted, but it’s a problem that goes to the heart of Italy’s troubled political history.
 As much as you can, try to ignore it: it’s not always like this and no one is proud of it.

 - Accessibility: Rome can be hazardous to navigate with a buggy or a wheelchair.
 Cars are parked everywhere including pavements and potholes and steps are ubiquitous.
 In the centre, some efforts have been made to provide ramps, but they are not enough, so I am afraid some patience is very much needed.

 Finishing this post will Romes shortcomings was probably a bad idea as it might leave you with a bad taste in your mouth about the city, but I felt as a Roman I could not simply ignore at least some of this problems.

 Please note: this post contains affiliate links and if you make a purchase through them, I will receive a small commission at no extra cost to you.
-I do appreciate your help: this small commission helps me cover the expenses necessary to run this blog and allows me to keep bringing you interesting content.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.